Open-Systems-Pharmacology/Workflows/.github/actions/setup-qualification-environment/README.md

 This action requires:

 - __`tools-path`__: the path of a csv file defining the tools and versions to install

-This action can optionally use:

-- __`install-pandoc`__: boolean defining to install Pandoc in the environment

 The csv file in __`tools-path`__ indicates software and software versions to be installed in environment before running the qualifications of the models.
 If a link is defined in the `URL` column, the installation will use the software from the link as is instead of searching from the version.